 Exceptions to the order

-Rihei Akahoshi, age 63, had been sent to the assembly center in Puyallup along with other Japanese of Seattle, but he had been hospitalized for a heart ailment.
+Rihei Akahoshi, age 63, had been sent to the Camp Harmony assembly center in Puyallup along with other Japanese of Seattle, but he had been hospitalized for a heart ailment.
 Then in August 1942 an exception to the evacuation order was given.
 Japanese who had a Caucasian spouse would be released, and so Mr. Akahoshi was able to return home to live with his wife Gerda.
 His health seemed very poor at that time, but Mr. Akahoshi would live to be 95 years old.

 Changes at Dahl Field

 More major life changes were ahead for the Akahoshi-Bordeaux family after World War Two ended in 1945.
 Less and less land was available for farming in north Seattle as the city emerged from the war years.
 As soon as the war ended, soldiers returned home to the USA, married and started families.
-For this reason the demand for housing soared in the 1940s and 1950s, and the Wedgwood neighborhood began to take shape as an area of residential housing for young married couples.
+For this reason the demand for available land to build housing soared in the 1940s and 1950s, and the Wedgwood neighborhood began to take shape as an area of residential housing for young married couples.
 Some developers, such as Albert Balch, specialized in building small “starter homes” with two bedrooms, and within price restrictions for home loans for war veterans.

 The Picardo family began to sell some of their farmland “along the edges,” such as NE 82nd Street between 25th to 30th Avenues NE.
 NE 82nd Street had previously only been a dirt path going up the hill.
 When a developer, H.K.
 Schroeder, started building houses in 1950 on what had been the edge of the Picardo’s farm land, then NE 82nd was finally put through as a street.
 Picardo’s land on the hillside from 27th to 30th Avenues was sold to developer Albert Balch for his plat of Wedgwood #3.
 The neighborhood became part of the City of Seattle and acquired a name and identity as Wedgwood.